 - Ninth (9)

 - Eleventh (11)

 When building a dominant chord, you generally stack thirds on top of each other and give a name to this chord related to the number of steps from the root note to the highest :

 A triad is formed with a root (1), a third (3) and perfect fifth (5).
-Then, adding a third to the previous triad gives a dominant 7 chord (1, 3, 5, b7).
-Add in another third to dom7 chord gives a dominant ninth chord (9).
-Another third and you get a dominant eleventh chord (11) and a last third gives you finally a dominant thirteenth chord (13).
+Adding a third to this triad gives a dominant 7 chord (1, 3, 5, b7).
+Adding another third to a dom7 chord gives a dominant ninth chord (9).
+Just add another third and you get a dominant eleventh chord (11) and a last third gives you finally a dominant thirteenth chord (13).